plutoniumm/cquicc/public/reports/week3-lti.md

 ### Parallelization (Quantum)
 #### Internal Parallelization
 Currently the model uses 1 single 6 Qubit ZZFeatureMap.
 This causes a significant depth slowing down the Quantum Layer.
-To start with the following is the effective diagram of a 6-ZZFeatureMap made up of 2-ZZFeatureMaps both +++with full entanglement.
+To start with+++ the following is the effective diagram of a 6-ZZFeatureMap made up of 2-ZZFeatureMaps both with full entanglement.

 This circuit has just a depth of $10$ but still has entanglement between all Qubits.
 This slightly decouples the feature space but it might be a worthwhile tradeoff to make the circuit faster since it is now effectively $1/{5^{th}}$ the depth it was before